 Contribute sick leave, annual leave or other payments to your 457 Plan.
 If you are eligible to be paid for unused sick leave or annual leave or to receive other compensation when you leave your position, you can defer taxes on this payment by contributing it to the 457 Plan.
 To elect this option, submit the 457 One-Time Deferral Form to your employer while you are still employed or no later than the month before you would otherwise receive the payment.
-The form is available at www.varetire. org (select the Defined Contribution Plans tab).
-As provided under the Internal Revenue Code, you cannot contribute cash severance payments to the 457 Plan.
+The form is available at www.varetire.org (select the Defined Contribution Plans tab).
+Under IRS requirements, you cannot contribute cash severance payments to your 457 Plan.

 Use your cash match plan to consolidate your retirement funds.
 You may roll over money from an IRA or another qualified plan to your cash match account.
-If you return to covered employment, you may still take distributions from the rollover account in your 457 Plan.
 If you elect the Partial Lump-Sum Option Payment (PLOP) at retirement, you can contribute some or all of your PLOP to your cash match account.
 For more information about benefit payout options, see Chapter 2-Your Retirement Plan.